OUR MISSION

 Teacher works with young student on a tactile lesson

-We believe: Every child with CVI is teachable.
-Every child with CVI can learn.
-Every child with CVI has a right to a timely diagnosis and an accessible education.
-No matter how their CVI manifests, no matter their zip code.
-We are confronting the CVI crisis through groundbreaking tools, online learning, current and accurate resources, and collaboration with medical professionals, educators, families, and people with CVI.
+We are confronting the CVI crisis through groundbreaking tools, online learning, robust and current resources, and collaboration with medical professionals, educators, families, and people with CVI.

 A visually impaired young boy sits with a flower in a wheel chair.